couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How UPR clients and ep-engine handshake

 1. An UPR client makes a connection.
 2. The UPR client sends the partition numbers for the partitions it wants to stream, the allowable states (active, replica, dead, pending), it also sends an identifier for what and who it is in the form of "%what%:%who%".
-The identifier is so the server can track stats and differentiate between replica, indexer, xdcr etc in it's stat tracking.
+The identifier is so the server can track stats and differentiate between replica, indexer, xdcr etc in it's own stat tracking and reporting.
-3. ep-engine then sends the failover log for each partition it owns
+3. ep-engine then sends the failover log for each partition it owns.
 4. For each partition it wishes to stream, the client sends to the server partition number. expected state of active or replica, and latest failover ID and start seq number.
 5. For any partition the server doesn't own, is in the wrong state, or has too high a seq # or the wrong current failover ID, it sends a error to the client.
 The client is expected to disconnect, reload the client map and start back on step 1.

 ## How ep-engine sends snapshots to UPR clients

 6. The server will send a complete snapshot of each partition, one at a time.
 It will send the snapshot of each partition with mutations in partition ID order.
 6. For each partition with mutations.
 The server will first send a partition start message, which includes the partition ID it will send, then stream all changes, in sequence order with the sequence number.
 The server may send duplicates for items, but it will never omit an item.
 7. If a partition has no mutations, the server will send no partition start message, it will skip it.
 7. When it's checked or sent all partitions, the server will send a "completed all partitions message".
 7. The server then loops around and streams any new mutations for the registered partitions.
 If there are no mutations, the server will pause until there are mutations, or until it gets barrier cookie from the client.

 ## Barrier cookies, how clients request faster/multiple complete snapshots

-8. If the client wishes to get a faster consistent view at a point in time, or multiple consistent snapshots for it's own clients, it sends to the server a "barrier cookie", a short text string that is unique per UPR connection.
+8. If the client, who is also a secondary index server, wishes to get a faster consistent view at a point in time, or multiple consistent snapshots for it's own clients, it sends to the server a "barrier cookie", a short text string that is unique per UPR connection.
 9. The server then notes the new barrier cookie and keeps any old barrier cookie(s) around that is hasn't yet sent.
 9. When the barrier cookie order is received and all partitions have been streamed after the barrier cookie is added, it sends back the barrier cooke so the client knows it's seen a consistent snapshot for all partitions.
 10. The server forgets a barrier after sending it back.